willstepp/writings/hunger/hunger-notes.md

 LEOTI-MOHE: *He was here and you were not* her thoughts to him

-FIRST TIME ON MOUNTAIN LAKE: laughs for no reason, imagines walking on the clouds and looking up at the ground.
+FIRST TIME ON MOUNTAIN LAKE: laughs for no reason, imagines walking upon the clouds and gazing up at the earth and the trees growing down.
+It could be so.
 It could be.

 FINAL JOURNEY: "Beautiful world."
 When overlooking the icy landscape, dead trees, frozen rivers, darkened skies.